CassandraMaldonado/Resume_tailored/README.md

-# 🎯 Agentic Workflow for Resume Tailoring: Apple Ads – Data Scientist Role
+# 📄 Agentic Workflow for Data Science Resume Tailoring

-## 📌 Overview
+## Overview

-This project applies a structured, agentic workflow to reshape a resume and interview prep strategy for the **Data Scientist, Research Analytics** position at **Apple Ads**.
+This project applies a structured, agentic workflow to reshape a resume and interview prep strategy for Data Scientist positions.

-The process mirrors a real-world data science pipeline: from data ingestion (JD + resume), through matching and transformation (resume tailoring), to evaluation (diff comparison), and delivery (HTML output and talking points).

----

-## 🚀 Workflow Steps
+## Workflow Steps

 ### 1. Job Description Parsing
 Key role requirements from Apple’s JD were extracted, including: